splunk-soar-connectors/code42v2/CONTRIBUTING.md

 polling.
 Then, hit `Poll Now`.
 You likely will want to increase the `Maximum Containers` and `Maximum Artifacts` properties to ingest more alerts.

-Go to the Sources tab and look at the newly ingested alerts.
-Use the "Action" button and select the action you wish to run.
-Additionally, use the "Playbook" button to run a playbook.
+After the ingestion completes, go to the Sources tab and look at the newly ingested alerts.
+Click on alert and go to the "Analyst" view.
+Finally, use the "Action" and "Playbook" buttons to run actions or playbooks.

 ## Reset Polling Checkpoint

 To clear a last poll timestamp for a given asset, `ssh` into the server and go to the directory `/opt/phantom/local_data/app_states/4d8f53a7-7b12-4d7d-8b01-6575680acf6f` (the last part is the Code42 app ID).

 Then, find your state file.
 It is in the format `<asset-id>_state.json`.
 (Note: Find your asset ID by looking at the URL string when selecting assets on the "Asset Configuration" page).

 To reset your timestamp, edit your state file (such as with `vi`) and set the property `last_time` to have a value